nemisj/docs/cv.md

 __Achievements__ :

-* Architecturing and implementing schema based persistence layer ( using node.js, mongo and websockets. )
+* Architecturing and implementing schema based persistence layer ( using node.js, mongoDB and websockets. )

 One of my primary ideas was that product in start-up company is exposed to rapid changes.
 To be able to deal with this changes our architecture should allow that.
-Make fast changing parts as flexible as they can be and fasten things which are known.
+Changing parts should be as flexible as possible and things which are known should be deeply thought and have mature foundation.

 Domain Model of the start-up application is something what changes constantly.
 For that reason I have implemented schema based persistence layer.
+It allows us to change Domain Model quickly without touching any bit of the back-end and having changed model immediately available within the client.

+The main differences of this system from other schema-based persistence layers is that it is totally relational at the backend, but Document Based on the front-end.
+A very powerfull hybrid form which allows json manipulation on the front-end with the relational integrity checking at the back-end.

-It allows us to change Domain Model quickly without touching any bit on the back-end and having changed model immediately available within the client.
-Another important point is that data changes are real-time, which means that changing data on one computer will be broadcasted to all of them.
+Another important point is that data changes are real-time, which means that changing data on one client will be broadcasted to all of them.

 * Building single-page data-driven client framework ( using knockout.js )

+Our platform delivers a lot of different artifacts and one of this artifacts is the working touchpoint bundle.
+This bundle is completely isolated HTML5 app which can run as a single-page website or embedded into another portal/web-site, depending on customer demand.

+Client engine underneath this touchpoint bundle is responsible for rendering the page, knowing what to do when user clicks button and data-flow manipulation of this whole thing.
+You can think of it as an Angular framework underneath an angular app.
+Only this engine is fully adopted to the Informaat CXP concepts and rules.

+My responsibility was to setup the initial architecture of it and ...

 * Establishing “Continuous Deployment” process ( using jenkins and bash-scripting )